Experience the Upstate’s newest zipline course at Keowee-Toxaway State Park

 “We’re open to everybody,” Nickell explained.
 “If you have a special need that we need to know about, call us and say, ‘Hey, can we do this?
 My child or my adult has this special need.
 Can you accommodate us?’
 And we’re going to do everything we can to accommodate everyone.”

 Nickell said he loves how ziplining can bring people together.

 “What I’ve seen in the industry over the years is that families come out and connect.
 Your teenagers, who normally don’t want to do anything with the family, they get here, and they’re a little disgruntled acting.
 But when they’re leaving, they’re smiling this big, and they had a ball.
 It connects the family with nature.
 You get to see the forest at a view and an angle that you just don’t get to see from hiking,” he explained.

 Upstate Zipline is located at 138 Museum Circle in Sunset, South Carolina.
-It will be open daily from 9 a.m. until 5 p.m. and closed on Wednesdays.
+It is open daily from 9 a.m. until 5 p.m. and closed on Wednesdays.